hanakin/phpBB-StyleGuide/Coding Guidlines/CSS/README.md

 A magic number is a number which is used because ‘it just works’.
-These are bad because they rarely work for any real reason and are not usually very futureproof or flexible/forgiving.
+These are bad because they rarely work for any real reason and are not usually very future proof or flexible/forgiving.
 They tend to fix symptoms and not problems.

 For example, using `.dropdown-nav li:hover ul { top: 37px; }` to move a dropdown to the bottom of the nav on hover is bad, as 37px is a magic number.
 37px only